Click a thumbnail to enter the gallery. Use the arrows at either side of the image to skip forward or back.

 The mirror is one of the most familiar optical technologies; ubiquitous throughout the history of art, it forms a key symbol in questions of identity and representation.
 The idea of reflection is crucial in Lewis Carroll’s Through the Looking-Glass.
 It also fundamentally structured the work of wood engravers, who constantly laboured at mirror images and mirrored signatures; everything on a woodblock had to be in reverse, to print with the correct orientation.
-The first six images in this section play with the idea of reflection (see gallery below).
+The first six images in this section play with the idea of reflection (see gallery above).

 Jonathan Crary’s book Techniques of the Observer (1990) famously brought out the importance of nineteenth-century optical devices in defining the condition of modern observers.
 The spectator’s body became shaped and disciplined by new technologies.
 This section explores the Victorian fascination with practices and apparatuses for looking.
 It includes images of microscopes and binoculars (nos.
 7 & 8).
 The tenth wood engraving is an illustration destined for an article on creating ‘Christmas Magic’.
 Two women look at a man through a wall, using a complicated system of mirrors.
 It provides interesting evidence of how optical technologies were used recreationally.
 Here is the text that accompanies it: